AnwarKXC/dashboard-ecom/README.md

 - create MongoDB models
 - upload, updated, and delete items with many features such as properties, categories, images, and description
 - View the orders and check the status of payment
 - create categories with many properties

+  ### by Anwar Kamal